Krapaud/holbertonschool-hbnb/part1/README.md

 ---

-## 6. API Interaction Flows
+## 6. API Interaction Flows We Mapped

-### 6.1 Included Sequence Diagrams
+### 6.1 Sequence Diagrams We Created

-The following diagrams illustrate the main interaction flows:
+We designed the following diagrams to illustrate the main interaction flows:
 - User creation
 - Place creation
 - Place search